Statute of Limitations for Wrongful Death in Texas

 Call a Houston Wrongful Death Attorney Today

 Wrongful death cases need to be investigated soon after the accident to preserve evidence and so that eye-witness statements can be taken.
 Therefore, even though the statute of limitations is two years, it is an important consideration to hire a lawyer so the accident can be properly investigated and so that your attorney has time to adequately prepare.
-Call the Houston attorneys of Michael P. Fleming & Associates, P.C. today so they can start the investigating your case 713-221-6800.
+Call the Houston personal injury attorneys of Michael P. Fleming & Associates, P.C. today so they can start the investigating your case 713-221-6800.